scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAKS.md

 ## Step 12.
 Deploy ScalarDL Auditor by using the Scalar Helm Chart

-You must deploy ScalarDL Auditor on your AKS cluster by using the Scalar Helm Chart.
+Deploy ScalarDL Auditor on your AKS cluster by using the Helm Chart for ScalarDL Auditor.
 For details, see [Deploy Scalar products using Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalar-products.md).

 **Note:** We recommend creating a dedicated namespace by using the `kubectl create ns scalardl-auditor` command and deploying ScalarDL Auditor in the namespace by using the `-n scalardl-auditor` option with the `helm install` command.